sqlpad/sqlpad/README.md

 ### Before considered "done"
 [x] query clone link to work
-[ ] add visualizations
+[ ] query clone link to only be available if query has been saved [ ] add visualizations
 [ ] about/thank-you page
 [ ] github pages on what/how/why